WeichenStars/WeichenStars.github.io/_pages/research.md

 Please find more details from [my talk slides at the STScI/JHU Galaxy Journal Club](http://WeichenStars.github.io/files/GJC_WWang.pdf){:target="_blank"}.

-## The kinematic state of galaxies beyond local universe
+## Kinematics and gas outflow of galaxies beyond local universe

 This is another work in progress.